 All objects in the system are named by capabilities, which are kept in capability lists or C-lists.
-These lists are like the memory of a rather peculiar two-address machine, in the sense that operations exist to zero C-list entries and to copy capabilities from entry i of C-list A to entry j of C-list B. In addition, any operation which creates an object deposits a capability for it in a designated C-list entry.
-The function of a capability is two-fold:
+These lists are like the memory of a rather peculiar 2-address machine, in the sense that operations exist to zeroize C-list entries and to copy capabilities from entry i of C-list A to entry j of C-list B. In addition, any operation that creates an object deposits a capability for it in a designated C-list entry.
+The function of a capability is two-fold.

-1. it names an object in the system
+1 It names an object in the system.

-2. it establishes a right to do certain things with the object.

-At any given time a process has a single working C-list W. A capability is referenced by specifying an entry in W; the i-th entry will be referred to as W[i].
-Since C-lists are objects which can themselves be named by capabilities, it is possible to specify capabilities in more complex ways; e.g., W[i][j] would be the j-th entry of the C-list named by the capability in the i-th entry of W. In the interests of simplicity, however, all capabilities passed to operations in the ECS system must be in W, and they are specified by integers which refer to entries of W.
+2 It establishes a right to do certain things with the object.
+At any given time a process has a single working C-list, W. A capability is referenced by specifying an entry in W; the ith entry will be referred to as W[i].
+Since C-lists are objects that can themselves be named by capabilities, it is possible to specify capabilities in more complex ways; for example, W[i][j] would be the jth entry of the C-list named by the capability in the ith entry of W. In the interests of simplicity, however, all capabilities passed to operations in the ECS system must be in W and they are specified by integers that refer to entries of W.

-In this rather obvious way a capability, which is the protected name of an object (i.e. it cannot be altered by a program) itself acquires an unprotected name.
+In this rather obvious way a capability, which is the protected name of an object (that is, it cannot be altered by a program), itself acquires an unprotected name.
 The integrity of the protection system is preserved because only capabilities in W can be so named.
-The fact that a capability is in W is thus construed as prima facie evidence that the process has the right to access the object which it names.
+The fact that a capability is in W is thus construed as prima facie evidence that the process has the right to access the object that it names.
 From this foundation a complex directed graph of C-lists may be built up which provides a great deal of flexibility and convenience in the manipulation of access rights, although it is still limited in certain important respects which we shall explore later.

-A capability is actually implemented as two 60-bit words (figure 4).
+A capability is actually implemented as two 60-bit words (see Figure 4).
 The type field is an integer between 1 and 7 if the capability is for an object defined by the ECS system.
-Other values of the type are for usercreated capabilities which are discussed below.
-The MOT index points to an entry in the Master Object Table, which in turn tells where to find the object, i.e. gives its address in ECS.
+Other values of the type are for user-created capabilities, which are discussed below.
+The MOT index points to an entry in the Master Object Table, which in turn indicates where to find the object, that is, gives its address in ECS.